-Now that the country has had about 7 or so months to dust itself off from a Brexit vote outcome that took many by surprise, UK technology companies are wondering how the economy and their own balance sheets will be affected as the UK untangles itself from EU legislation, for better or for worse.
+Now that the country has had some time to dust itself off from a Brexit vote outcome that took many by surprise, UK technology companies are wondering how the economy and their own balance sheets will be affected as the UK untangles itself from EU legislation, for better or for worse.

 Finally, the government has said that Britain is ‘open for business’.
 As all countries are effectively competing to attract business to their shores, the key to luring companies to the UK will be a combination of competitive tax rates, and other incentives, particularly for the businesses that are key R&D performers, such as software, engineering, aerospace and pharmaceuticals.

 It is also worth keeping in mind the post-Brexit government’s stance on corporation tax.
 In November’s Autumn Statement, the Chancellor of the Exchequer, Phillip Hammond, emphasised the government’s determination to cut corporation tax to 17% by 2020, the lowest rate of all the G20 countries.
 This assumes that Article 50 negotiations end in an agreement with the EU rather than the UK reverting to WTO rules, which would likely see a ‘slash and burn’ approach to corporation tax, setting it at a rate that much lower than EU states are legally able to match.

 While this normally would mean that R&D tax claim values will be reduced as corporation tax falls, given the need for the UK to be competitive in a post-Brexit world, we will see the headline R&D benefit figure increase.